 TEDx Brussels 2010

 A few quick notes from this year's edition of TEDx in Brussels.
-The official website is here.

 The Ultimate Future.
 The universe is a finite state machine.
 It means it will once be emulated once there is enough processing power.
 Means we will be resurrected and live all possible lives.
 There is no evidence that there are any unknown laws in the universe.
 Theory of everything is there already but we have not admitted it.
 He can prove it - or so he says.
 Books: Physics of Immortality, The Anthropic Cosmological Principle.